-Sample #1 Contractor - Sales tax included in quoted price.

-Sample #2 Contractor - Contract price plus sales tax

-Sample #3 Contractor-Retailer - Sales tax self-assessed when materials removed from inventory.
+- Sample #1 Contractor Sales tax included in quoted price. - Sample #2 Contractor Contract price plus sales tax - Sample #3 Contractor-Retailer Sales tax self-assessed - when materials removed from inventory.

-Contractors reporting sales tax for more than one taxing jurisdiction, or whose filing frequency is prepaid monthly, must use form type ST-36.
+Contractors reporting sales tax for more than one taxing jurisdiction, or whose filing frequency is accelerated monthly, must use form type ST-36.
 The primary difference between the ST-16 and the ST-36 is that the ST-36 allows retailers to report sales in several jurisdictions, while the ST-16 is for single location filers only.
 The samples that follow illustrate how to compute your tax so that you can complete an online filing of the ST-36 form type.
-(Use the chart on page 25 to determine which electronic filing option is best for you.)
+(See Kansas Customer Service Center on page 23.)